Uncovering the Roots of 'Plumber': Plumbing Through the Ages

 What are some common plumbing problems that homeowners have to face?

-What should I look for when I am hiring the services of a plumber?
+What should I look out for when hiring an plumber?

-How can I prevent problems with my plumbing in my house?
+What can I do to prevent problems with my plumbing in my house?